-- 1. A "C" or better in EDCO 101. - Take the Praxis Core examination.
-A passing score will not be required until the teacher candidate applies for formal admission into the College of Education. - 3.
-Achieve and maintain the healthy zones in aerobic capacity (PACER), muscular strength (push-ups), flexibility (sit & reach), as measured by FitnessGram, and muscular endurance (planks), as measured by the American College of Sports Medicine.+ - 4.
-Demonstrate competency in all fundamental motor skills, as well as skillful performance in a minimum of four physical education content areas (e.g., games and sports, aquatics, dance and rhythmic activities, fitness activities, outdoor pursuits, individual-performance activities)-(SHAPEAmerica 2017 Initial PETE Standards) as measured by Departmental rubrics.+ - 5.
-Complete an application for Continuation in the Teacher Certification program.
+- 1. Achieve and maintain the healthy zones in aerobic capacity (PACER), muscular strength (push-ups), flexibility (sit & reach), as measured by FitnessGram, and muscular endurance (planks), as measured by the American College of Sports Medicine.+ - 2.
+Demonstrate competency in all fundamental motor skills, as well as skillful performance in a minimum of four physical education content areas (e.g., games and sports, aquatics, dance and rhythmic activities, fitness activities, outdoor pursuits, individual-performance activities)-(SHAPEAmerica 2017 Initial PETE Standards) as measured by Departmental rubrics.+